Consteel/manual/versioned_docs/version-16/manual/5_0_structural-modeling/5_2_line-members.md

   - **Tension bar**: cannot resist compressional axial force but it can resist any other internal forces.
 If it got compression the analysis neglects its effect.

-  * **Tension bar (X Brace)** starting from **Consteel 17** used for individual members of bracing systems made of elements working in tension only which are arranged in a way, that from a pair of members always just one is working in tension and the another is assumed to be efficient due to buckling.
-This option will linearize the behaviour of such members for a linear buckling eigenvalue calculation by considering the member working in both tension and compression, but with half cross-section properties.

 * For any other steel cross-sections, three of the above mentioned possible choices are available: